It is because God is our Lord and master that we don’t resort to violence in the face of evil. As Christians, we have a better way.

 Finally, I want to humbly encourage you to remember who you are, and why you’re here.
 It’s made abundantly clear in 2 Corinthians 5 that the call of God’s people is to serve as ambassadors for Christ.
 You are His representative in the midst of a lost and dying world—a world that is broken and blind and in need of truth, hope, and redemption.
 Your call is to shine His light, and to lovingly proclaim the same glorious gospel through which you were saved.
 This is where all your goals, dreams, ambitions, and sociopolitical interests take a backseat, and you remember that you are not of this world, but above all things you exist to seek first His Kingdom and His righteousness.

-Yes, guns can be cool, and sometimes very cool, but may cooler heads prevail, and may each of us holster our ol’ verbal blunderbusses, and declare a holy ceasefire for the glory of God.
+Yes, some people think guns are cool, and sometimes very cool, but may cooler heads prevail, and may each of us holster our ol’ verbal blunderbusses, and declare a holy ceasefire for the glory of God.